-- h Use of either hand to instill fear or praise while on pattern or during rail work - Cueing with the end of the romal C. - Blatant disobedience including but not limited to kicking, pawd. ing, bucking, and rearing Spurring in front of where the cinch would be if riding in a saddle - e. - Disgualifications (should not be placed) include: - Fall by horse or rider a. - Failure to display correct number b. - Willful abuse of horse c. - d.
-Never performing designated gait or lead - Excessive schooling or training; use of artificial aids e. - f.
-Use of prohibited equipment - Off pattern, including: knocking over cone or working on wrong g. side of cone or marker - Illegal equipment or illegal use of hands on reins. h. - Over or under turning more than 1/4 turn i. - Faults scoring according to severity, which will be cause for disqualifi-5. cations, except in novice and walk-trot non-pro and novice and walktrot vouth classes. - Head carried too low and/or clearly behind the verticle excessively and consistently while the horse is in motion, or otherwise showing the appearance or intimidation, - 6.
-Novice Class Only: Exhibitors going off pattern, knocking off over or on wrong side of cone, never performing specified gait or lead, or overturning more than 1/4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.
+- a.
+Loss of rein - b.
+Use of either hand to instill fear or praise while on pattern or during rail work - c.
+Cueing with the end of the romal - Blatani disobedience including but not limited to kicking, pawing, bucking, and rearing - e.
+Spurring in front of where the cinch would be if riding in a saddle - 4.
+Disqualifications (should not be placed) include: - a.
+Fall by horse or rider - b.
+Failure to display correct number - c.
+Willful abuse of horse - d.
+Never performing designated gait or lead - e.
+Excessive schooling or training; use of artificial aids - f.
+Use of prohibited equipment - g.
+Off pattern, including: knocking over cone or working on wrong side of cone or marker - Illegal equipment or illegal use of hands on reins. - i.
+Over or under turning more than 1/4 turn - Faults scoring according to severity, which will be cause for disqualifications, except in novice and walk-trot non-pro and novice and walk-trot youth classes. - Head carried too low and/or clearly behind the verticle excessively and consistently while the horse is in motion, or otherwise showing the appearance or intimidation, - 6.
+Novice Class Only: Exhibitors going off pattern, knocking off over or on wrong side of cone, never performing specified gait or lead, or overturning more than 1⁄4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.